corticon/corticon.js-samples/DynamicForms/README.md

 For example, consider a car insurance application.
 Insurers in the United States are regulated at the state level, and states allow different kinds of factors to be weighed as part of the evaluation.
 A dynamic form for the insurance application can thus be used to only present prompts based upon the insured's state of residence.
 Depending upon the number of drivers, the number of vehicles, and the types of vehicles, different prompts would need to be presented, and different data elements captured.

 This logic can be managed in business rules by leveraging the fact that the deployable in Corticon.js is a self contained JavaScript bundle, so all rule logic can be built directly into a front end website or app to guide the rendering of the form.

-## Try it out

-It may be easiest to conceptualize Corticon.js Dynamic Forms by first checking out the samples that you can interact with as an end user, leveraging the 'test driver' web page.

-You can launch it right away at [this link](https://refined-github-html-preview.kidonng.workers.dev/corticon/corticon.js-samples/raw/master/DynamicForms/CSC/client.html), or review the HTML [here](https://github.com/corticon/corticon.js-samples/blob/master/DynamicForms/CSC/client.html).

-### The Client Side Component (CSC)

-The Dynamic Forms in the sample page are rendered by a reusable, adaptable template referred to as the Client Side Component (CSC).
-By template, we mean that the same CSC can be reused for multiple questionnaires without any front end client changes.
-When you switch samples with the dropdown sample selector, you're in a different dynamic form; however it is using the CSC for all the samples.

-This framework of separating the CSC from the rules promotes agility for development teams, as it disentangles the 'instructions' logic for what to present to the user (defined in a Corticon.js decision service) and the code that renders the form based upon these instructions.
-Typically, a CSC is written and maintained by a developer or a team of developers while the decision services are written by business analysts who understand well the problem domain of the questionnaire.

-If you are familiar with model/views design patterns; you can consider the CSC to be the view while the model is created and maintained using a [Corticon.js](https://www.progress.com/corticon-js) decision service.

-The decision service defines a model for the questionnaire independently of how it is rendered in the front end UI and device.

 ### Interaction between Decision Services and the CSC